shenrq/CCD-Rice/README.md

 # CCD-Rice: A long-term paddy rice distribution dataset in China at 30 m resolution

-This repository stores the codes of a rice mapping method.
+This repository stores the codes of a rice mapping method used in paper [*CCD-Rice: A long-term paddy rice distribution dataset in China at 30 m resolution*](https://doi.org/10.5194/essd-2024-147).

 ## Usage